Network diagnostics for browser-based video meetings. Connectivity and constraints

 Server Reflex: generated by sending STUN messages to a STUN/TURN server.

-Relay: A query message sent to the TURN server which creates a NAT binding.
+Relay: A query message is sent to the TURN server which creates a NAT binding.
 That binding is used, but the binding will be sent to and from the relay server.

 Peer Reflex: generated after the actual candidate gathering process during the connectivity checks.
 This process may reveal a better way to connect.
 For example, in spite of the symmetric NAT, there may be a way for media to flow directly between peers.